aaronaanderson/pedal/docs/STFT.md

 Alternatively, the input stream can be stored without windowing.
 This leaves the windowing calculations to a single sample call.
 In addition, this call occurs on the same sample as the FFT.
 However, if the FFT size is equal to or less than the audioCallback bufer size, the work load of each callback will be constant and this is a non-issue.
 However, if the FFT size is greater than the audioCallback, the workload may be in one buffer call but not the other.
 If large windows are desired, and constant callback workloads is desired, the higher memory option may be desireable.

 How much memory is needed for the input?
 Clearly we no longer need to store a copy of the input for each overlap.
-The analysis must occure every 'hopSize' samples.
+The analysis must occur every 'hopSize' samples.
 At this time, STFT must have the previous 'fftSize' samples.
-Inconveniently, it is crucial that these samples be in order, so a circular buffer is out of the question.
+Inconveniently, it is crucial that these samples be in order for the analysis to be accurate, so a circular buffer is out of the question.

 Consider the case of overlap=4 and fftSize=512
 ```cpp